agmui/Gradescope_Setup/README.md

 * bc of src dir rembember to put `os.chdir("src")` somewhere in your python test files

+###### random note:
+gradescope does not print ps -a for what ever reason idk so for simple shell gud luck
 ##### TODO:
 * if file not uploaded do a try catch statment
 * make set contains